Spring Quinoa Salad

 - 2 teaspoons pure maple syrup

-- 1 teaspoon sea salt
+- 1 teaspoon fine sea salt

-- pinch of crushed red pepper flakes
+- pinch crushed red pepper flakes

-- 1/3 cup parsley leaves, chopped
+- ⅓ cup chopped Italian parsley

-- 5 scallions, chopped
+- 5 scallions, chopped (green part only)

-- 1/4 cup shelled pistachios, chopped
+- ¼ cup chopped shelled pistachios

 - Once roasted, remove the veggies from the oven and allow to cool for 20 minutes.